Find information and frequently asked questions to help you prepare yourself and take away the stress of the unknown.

 What should I expect when entering an exam venue?

 You should wait outside the venue until the Invigilators call you into the room.
 Please listen carefully to the Invigilators so that you sit in the right area for your exam.
 Some module names sound very similar to each other so it is important you have checked your timetable and know exactly which exam you should be taking.
 You will not be allocated a specific seat number.

 There may be more than one exam taking place in the room, in which case you may find that different exams have been allocated different coloured answer books.
-In larger venues such as the Albert Hall, Lee Westwood, Byron or DiCe the rows of desks may be labelled and you will be instructed to sit at a particular row number.
+In larger venues such as the Albert Hall, Clifton Sports Hub, Byron or DiCe the rows of desks may be labelled and you will be instructed to sit at a particular row number.

 As soon as you enter the exam room you are under exam conditions.
 This means you are not allowed to talk to other candidates.
 On entering the venue, Invigilators will indicate where to leave any personal belongings, including coats, hats and bags.
 Please take out of your bag the items you need for your examination.
 Your mobile phone is to be turned off and placed face up underneath your desk.
 Please remove any smart watches and also leave with your mobile phone under the desk.